Major programs don’t fail suddenly.

 Gap

-The question isn’t whether drift begins, it’s how long it remains unrecognised.
+The question isn’t whether drift begins — it’s how long it remains unrecognised.
+In many cases, the early indicators are present; they’re just not connected.

-How We Change The Dynamic
+Changing The Dynamic

 No Safe